mgoellnitz/dinistiq/README.md

 version of Google App Engine is only supported up to version 0.4.

-Due to the discontinuation of JCenter the main publication target was lost and the subsequet flow down in development makes faster changes for the intended environments desirable.
+Due to the discontinuation of JCenter the main publication target was lost and the subsequent slow down in development makes faster changes for the intended environments desirable.

 The code for dinistiq is prepared for building with Gradle.
 Since version 0.7,